hpyproject/hpy/docs/index.rst

 HPy provides a new API for extending Python in C.

-There are several advantages to write your C extension in HPy:
+There are several advantages to writing C extensions in HPy:

   - **Speed**: it runs much faster on PyPy, GraalPy, and at native speed on CPython